ARazak200/ARazak200.github.io/README.md

 - Using Internal, External CSS and javascript.

 # improvements to the website
-1. Fixed position of title and nav bar. [ Done ]
+1. Fixed position of title and nav bar.

 # Contents
-- [ ] Master
+1. Master
   - Header
   - Side Bar
   - Footer

 1. Index
-  - Cover Picture
+	- Cover Picture as the backgroud.

 2. About
 	- Introduction about Aadam.
 	- Auto Slde show using JavaScript.

 3. Outdoors
 	Blog type view
-	- 1st Grid
-		- Row of four pictures
-		- Five coloumns of text about outdoor adventure
-	- 2nd Grid
+	- 4X2 Grid
-		- Row of four pictures
-		-five coloumns of text about outdoor adventure
+		- Each grid conatins a img and information about the activity.

-- [ ] Cycling
+4. Cycling
-	Blog type view
-	- 1st Grid
-		- Row of four pictures
-		-five coloumns of text about outdoor adventure
-	- 2nd Grid
+	- 2X2 grid
-		- Row of four pictures
-		-five coloumns of text about outdoor adventure
+		-  Each grid has a Title, a little introduction and a emmded code of the strava activity.